 A new report has revealed there are some high-demand occupations lacking an adequate supply of graduates.

-The latest edition of The Good Careers Guide was released by Good Education Group, which provides information and analysis that enable those to make informed decisions about education and career pathways.
+The latest edition of The Good Careers Guide was released by Good Education Media, which provides information and analysis that enable those to make informed decisions about education and career pathways.

 Among the jobs currently taking up space on the Skilled Occupations List are ICT, science and media-related jobs.
 However, the report also revealed that if the numbers are anything to go by, there is also an engineer shortage in Australia.